felixarntz/ai-services/docs/Introduction-to-AI-Services.md

 While the main introduction to the plugin can be found in the [plugin readme](../README.md), this section provides a bit more general information about the plugin and its feature set:

 * Abstraction layer and APIs to communicate with any AI service in a uniform way
-  * APIs are available in both PHP and in JavaScript, as well as via WP-CLI commands
+  * APIs are available in both PHP and in JavaScript, as well as via the WordPress REST API and WP-CLI commands
+  * Currently supports the following AI capabilities (with more on the way!):
-  * Supports streaming text generation for more immediate feedback to users
+    * text generation (including text streaming for more immediate feedback to users)
-  * Currently only supports text generation (including multi-modal input and function calling if supported by the AI service), but support for additional capabilities (e.g. image generation, audio generation) will be added soon
+    * text chats with history
+    * multimodal input
+    * function calling
+    * image generation
+* AI Playground administration screen (in the Tools menu) allows exploring the different AI capabilities
+  * Explore all AI capabilities supported by the plugin via user interface
+  * Select which AI service and model to use and set a few advanced configuration parameters
+  * Define your own function declarations used for AI function calling
+  * Generate images and save them to the WordPress media library
+  * Exchange the AI service or model on the fly to continue a chat started with one model with another one
+* AI Services settings screen to configure services with API credentials
 * Built-in AI service implementations
   * [Anthropic (Claude)](https://www.anthropic.com/claude)
   * [Google (Gemini)](https://ai.google.dev/gemini-api)
   * [OpenAI (ChatGPT)](https://openai.com/chatgpt/)
   * Browser (client-side only; experimental support for [Chrome's built-in AI APIs](https://developer.chrome.com/docs/ai/built-in-apis))
 * Additional AI service integrations can be registered and will then be available in the same way as built-in ones
-* AI Playground administration screen (in the Tools menu) allows exploring the different AI capabilities
-* AI Services settings screen to configure services with API credentials

 ## Technical concepts